fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Non-Zero Winding Number Fill rule

 To determine if a pixel should be filled using this rule draw a line from here to infinity (in any direction) and count the number of times contours cross this line.
-If the contour crosses the line in a clockwise direction add 1, of the contour crosses in a counter clockwise direction subtract one.
+If the contour crosses the line in a clockwise direction add 1, if the contour crosses in a counter clockwise direction subtract one.
 If the result is non-zero then fill the pixel.
 If it is zero leave it blank.
 This method is used for rasterizing fonts by TrueType and older (before version 2) postscript.

 See Also Even-Odd Fill Rule.